 Society Board Members

-The Trust is run by its Board, which currently consists of six people, with the assistance of a Secretary and Treasurer.
+The Trust is run by its Board with the assistance of a Secretary and Treasurer.
 The Trust Board members are listed here.

 The Trust Rules and five supporting Policy Documents can be found here.
 The Rules are filed with and approved by the FSA.

 History and Purpose

 The Argyle Fans’ Trust (strictly, the Plymouth Argyle Supporters’ Society) was set in motion in November/December 2010 as the club’s financial troubles began to become apparent.
 It played a key part in galvanising support to save the club.